 Physical health and mental health are strongly connected.
-Maintaining physical health is scientifically shown to improve mental wellbeing, and vice versa.
+Taking care of your physical health is scientifically shown to improve mental wellbeing, and vice versa.
 If one declines, the other can be affected too.

-The elements of physical health most helpful to mental wellbeing are regular exercise, a balanced diet, proper sleep, and cutting down unhealthy habits such as smoking, alcohol and drugs.
-Other major factors affecting physical health are stress, working too much, and being too inactive.
+A balanced diet, proper sleep, and cutting down unhealthy habits such as smoking, alcohol, and drugs are some of the key physical health factors that can promote mental wellbeing.
+Some of the things that can affect mental wellbeing are stress, working too much, and being too inactive.

-Studies are more and more showing that a holistic approach to health – incorporating physical, social, emotional, and mental health – is necessary for mental wellbeing, and help a great deal with managing and recovering from mental illness.
+Studies are showing more and more that a holistic approach to health – linking physical, social, emotional, and mental health – is necessary for mental wellbeing.
+This approach also helps a great deal with managing and recovering from mental illness.

 A closer look

 Hydration plays a crucial role in physical and mental health

 Exercise stimulates chemicals in your brain that improve your wellbeing

 People with mental illnesses are more likely to smoke